Frequently Asked Questions

 North Toronto Baseball Association

 NTBA is a not-for-profit community organization, and its registration philosophy has been to try to provide a fair opportunity for all families (including new families and those that have been wait-listed in prior years) to participate each year.
-Families of returning players are sent advance notice of registration dates and times by email, but are not guaranteed a spot at the expense of new registrants.
+Families of returning players and prior year waitlisted families will receive advance notice of registration dates and times by email, but are not guaranteed a spot at the expense of new registrants.

 NTBA policy is for players to play in their own age group which is defined by birth year.
 This policy supports three objectives:

 (a) it aligns players with the level of play recommended for their age group (e.g. studies have shown T-Ball is best for the development of 6/7 year old players, no pitching until Mosquito, etc.);

 (b) it maintains a balance level of play in each division (e.g. if more advanced players all move to older age divisions it weakens the level of play at the younger age divisions).
 If younger age divisions become weak then more and more players want to “play up”, but if NTBA sticks to its policy of keep players in their own age group it maintains the integrity of the league as a whole; and

 (c) if the older division is full, a younger player “playing up” takes a spot away from a player who wants to play baseball in his/her own age group.

 The largest age group requesting to “play up” is from T-Ball Sr to Minor Rookieball.
 To address this, NTBA implemented rule adjustments to the T-Ball Sr division to create more structure